 Muscle Relaxation: Another helpful strategy is learning to relax your body by tensing various muscles and then relaxing them.
 This strategy can help lower overall tension and stress levels.
 It also helps you to be more aware of when you are feeling stressed.
 For a detailed description of muscle relaxation, see How to do Progressive Muscle Relaxation.

 The final and most important step in managing your anxiety involves facing your fears; this is called exposure.
-If you have been avoiding certain situations, places, or objects out of fear, it will be important for you to start exposing yourself to those things so that you can get over your fears in the long run.
-However, it is usually easier to start with something that is not too scary and then work up to the things that cause a great deal of anxiety.
-Start by making a list of feared situations, places, or objects, such as saying “hi” to a co-worker, entering a crowded grocery store, riding the bus, or anything else that you are avoiding.
-Once you have made a list, try and arrange them from the least scary to the most scary.
+If you have been avoiding certain situations, places or objects out of fear, it will be important for you to start exposing yourself to those things so that you can get over your fears in the long run.
+It is usually easiest to start with something that is not too scary, then work up to the things that cause a great deal of anxiety.
+Start by making a list of feared situations, places or objects, such as saying “hi” to a co-worker, entering a crowded grocery store, riding the bus, or anything else that you are avoiding.
+Once you have made a list, try and arrange them from the least to the most scary.
 Starting with the situations that cause the least anxiety, repeatedly enter that situation and remain there until you notice your anxiety start to come down.
 Once you can enter that situation (on numerous occasions) without experiencing much anxiety, you can move on to the next thing on the list.
 For more information please see Facing Your Fears – Exposure.

 Learning to manage anxiety takes a lot of hard work.
-If you are noticing improvements, take some time to give yourself some credit: reward yourself!
+If you are noticing improvements, take some time to give yourself credit: reward yourself.

 How do you maintain all the progress you've made?

-Don't be discouraged if you start using old behaviours.
+Don't be discouraged if you start using old behaviors.
 This can happen during stressful times or during transitions (for example, starting a new job or moving).
-This tendency is normal, and just means that you need to start practising using the tools.
+This tendency is normal and means that you need to start practicing using the tools.
 Remember, coping with anxiety is a lifelong process.